baieteala/simulare/README.md

 - **Three Unique Rooms**: Each room offers a distinct challenge and a variety of monsters to defeat.
 - **Final Boss Battle**: The last room features a challenging boss that requires strategy and skill to defeat.
 - **Advanced Gameplay Mechanics**:
-    - **Collision Detection**: Ensures realistic interactions between the player, enemies, and the environment.
+    - **Collision Detection**: Ensures realistic interactions between the player, enemies and the environment.
     - **Finite State Machines**: Used to manage enemy behaviors and transitions between different states.

 ## Getting Started